Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Kronecker Variance Matrix

 \subsection{Instrument Transformation}

-If we had not standardized the statistics $S$ and $T$ by pre-multiplying the corresponding statistics $S,T$ in AMS06 by $\Phi ^{-1/2}$, then the orthogonal transformation argument of AMS06 would not have worked.
-The reason is that the distribution of $\Phi ^{1/2}S$ and $\Phi ^{1/2}T$ (which are the original statistics in AMS06) would have variance $\Phi $.
-To apply the orthogonal transformation argument of AMS06, $\Phi $ has to be known and fixed.\footnote{ We could look at $g\in Gl_{k}$ such that $g\Phi g^{\prime }=\Phi $.
-This yields $g=\Phi ^{1/2}h_{1}\Phi ^{-1/2}$.
-Alternatively, we could look at the transformed model $R_{\Phi }=\Phi ^{-1/2}R$ and apply the orthogonal transformations.} The situation changes if the matrix $\Phi $ is not fixed, but changes if we transform the data, i.e. $\Phi $ is known, but not fixed, and both part of the data and a parameter.
+The orthogonal transformation argument of AMS06 is originally designed for homoskedastic errors.
+For the general Kronecker case, both $\Phi ^{1/2}S$ and $\Phi ^{1/2}T$ (which are equivalent to the original statistics of AMS06) have variance $\Phi $.
+Because their methodology assumes the variance to be fixed, their orthogonal transformation would not work, in general, because the variance would change.
+We could manually standardize their statistics by $\Phi ^{-1/2}$ to obtain our statistics $S$ and $T$, and apply the orthogonal group, as done earlier.\footnote{ We could look instead at $g_{1}\in \mathcal{G}_{L}\left( k\right) $ such that $g_{1}\Phi g_{1}^{\prime }=\Phi $.
+This yields $g_{1}=\Phi ^{1/2}h_{1}\Phi ^{-1/2}$.
+This is the same as transforming the data to $ R_{\Phi }=\Phi ^{-1/2}R$, applying the orthogonal transformations, and transforming the data back to $R$.} An alternative solution is to allow $ \Phi $ to be known, but for it to change as we transform the data.
 For example, take the special case in which $\Phi $ is a diagonal matrix.
 If we were to permute the entries of $S$ and $T$ jointly, perhaps we should allow the permutation of the diagonal entries of $\Phi $ as well.
+Formally, we will take the variance $\Sigma =\Omega \otimes \Phi $ as part of both data and parameter spaces.